MailTape/MailTape/src/content/episodes/2016-10-23-Nicolas-Michaux.md

 track6_link: https://mtsounds.s3.eu-central-1.wasabisys.com/231/track6.mp3
 image: https://mailta.pe/img/fbPic231.jpg
 musiColor: musiColor231.png
+description:  This morning, we offer you a romantic Mailtape, and a romantic artist.
+Nicolas Michaux is a Belgian singer who remind us the glory days of cheezy french or Italian pop songs.
+In "A la Vie, à la Mort", the romantism of Nicolas Michaux is tinted of melancolic mood, with falsely naive lyrics.
+Dominique A. et Etienne Daho resonate in Nicolas Michaux's music.
+(For all our non-french followers, I also recommand you to listen those two legendary french singer.)
+Poetry and lo-fi instrumental is the perfect blend in "A la Vie, à la mort", the blend that transform this song in a heady treasure that you'll cherish for a long time.

 pubDate: '2016-10-23'
 ---
  This morning, we offer you a romantic Mailtape, and a romantic artist.
 Nicolas Michaux is a Belgian singer who remind us the glory days of cheezy french or Italian pop songs.
 In "A la Vie, à la Mort", the romantism of Nicolas Michaux is tinted of melancolic mood, with falsely naive lyrics.
 [Dominique A.](https://www.youtube.com/watch?v=nNtSijP4yaQ) et Etienne Daho resonate in Nicolas Michaux's music.
 (For all our non-french followers, I also recommand you to listen those two legendary french singer.)
 Poetry and lo-fi instrumental is the perfect blend in "A la Vie, à la mort", the blend that transform this song in a heady treasure that you'll cherish for a long time.